pgalbavy/geneos/cmd/geneos/README.md

 `ssh://[USER@]HOST[:PORT][/PATH]`

 If not set, USER defaults to the current username.
 Similarly PORT defaults to 22.
-PATH defaults to the local ITRSHome path.
+PATH defaults to the local Geneos path.
 The most basic SSH URL of the form `ssh://hostname` results in a remote accessed as the current user on the default SSH port and rooted in the same directory as the local set-up.
 Is the remote directory is empty (dot files are ignored) then the standard file layout is created.

 ### How does it work?